We Work the Waterways announces inaugural board of directors and advisory council

 We Work the Waterways (WWW) has announced the formation of its inaugural board of directors and advisory council, marking a significant milestone in the organization’s launch as an independent nonprofit after long operating as part of Inland Rivers, Ports & Terminals Inc. (IRPT).

 With members representing every corner of the maritime industry, from logistics firms and port authorities to maritime educators and deck-level professionals, this governing body positions WWW as a unified voice for workforce engagement and development within the maritime shipping and logistics industry.
-Its members include Marine Log editor in chief Heather Ervin
+Its members include Marine Log editor in chief Heather Ervin.

 “We are honored to welcome such a dynamic and inclusive group to lead this next chapter,” said Errin Howard, WWW executive director.
 “This board reflects the voices of the deck, the docks, the classroom, and the boardroom, and that’s exactly what our industry and future workforce need. “ As WWW embarks on its next chapter, the organization is focused on building national brand awareness and establishing a credible, go-to presence for those seeking talent, training, or maritime career opportunities.
 The newly appointed leadership team will help guide this effort, ensuring that WWW continues to serve as a bridge between education, industry, and the next generation of maritime professionals.